taikatta/Milestone3-Konyvkucko/README.md

 Throughout the development of the project, I carried out testing.
 I used the Chrome Developer Tools consistently.

 The application structure and mobile-first layout was tested on Google Chrome, Firefox and Safari.
 The application was tested on the following smartphone devices: Xiaomi, OnePlus6, iPhone11 and iPhone5.
-And on iPad tablet.
+And on iPad and BMAX tablets.

 #### Code Validation